cloudmesh/classes/docs/source/i524/index.rst

 --------

 This course studies software used in many commercial activities related to Big Data.
-The backdrop for course containes more than 370 software subsystems illustrated in Figure 1.
+The backdrop for course contains more than 370 software subsystems illustrated in Figure 1.
 We will describe the software architecture represented by this collection and work towards identifying best practices to deploy, access and interface with